desultor/ilywtwhioats/README.md

 Caveats
 ---
-May crash if the string contains the letters "q", "u", or "x", as no single-word bird names start with these letters.
-A possible fix might be to add dummies such as "quetzal", "Xenornis", and "Upupa".
+No single-word bird names start with the letters "q", "u", or "x".
+I have added "Quetzal", "Xenornis", and "Upupa" so that we can provide an acrostic for any string of letters.